A mattress is arguably one of your larger (and most important) investments for your bedroom, but like many pieces of furniture, it won’t last forever.

 The Bottom Line On Getting Rid Of Your Mattress

-Once your new mattress is safely installed, make sure to take proper care of it by using a mattress protector, regularly rotating or flipping your mattress if needed, protecting the mattress during transport, and vacuuming the mattress a couple of times a year.
+Once your new mattress is safely installed, you can help take care of it—and potentially increase its lifespan—by using a mattress protector, regularly rotating or flipping your mattress and vacuuming or cleaning the mattress a couple of times each year.

 Who will pick up old mattresses for free?

 Many towns and municipalities offer free bulk trash pickup, but you may need to schedule an appointment online.
 Some national and local charities will also come pick up your mattress for free if you plan to donate it.